shan-sharma/pyspark-azuresql-cosmos/README.md

 # pyspark-azuresql-cosmos

+We would require connectors for Both Azure SQL and CosmosDB in order to connect these database from Azure Databricks.
 There are two versions of the connector available for MS SQLServer through Maven, a 2.4.5 compatible version and a 3.0.0 compatible version.
 The same way MS Azure Cosmos DB connector is also available through Maven.
 Connectors can be imported using the coordinates below:

 | Connector | Maven Coordinate |
 | --------- | ------------------ |
 |MS SQLServer - Spark 2.4.5 compatible connnector | `com.microsoft.azure:spark-mssql-connector:1.0.1` |
 |MS Azure Cosmos DB - Spark 2.4.5 compatible connnector | `com.microsoft.azure:azure-cosmosdb-spark_2.4.0_2.11:3.6.13` |

+I am using Spark 2.4.5 and have used Spark 2.4.5 compatible connnector for MS SQL Server.

 Connectors needs to be added to cluster (Azure Databricks):